Recovery procedures explained

 At the court hearing the Council will apply for a Liability Order.
 If granted the Magistrates will have decided that you are liable to pay the Council Tax for which you have been billed.
 The liability order enables the Council to recover the money in a number of ways.

 We will consider an offer from you to repay your arrears.
 Any arrangement will include the Summons costs.
-A liability order will also be sought as security against you defaulting on the payments.
+A liability order will also be sought as security against you, if you default on the payments.
 If you agree to a payment plan you must make the payments on time, otherwise further recovery action will take place.
-We will request that you complete an income and expenditure form before any offer is accepted:
+We will request that you complete an income and expenditure form [PDF, 0.1MB] before any offer is accepted.

 The methods most commonly used to enforce the liability order are: